divvun/DivvunPublicTenders/GeneralInfo.md

 * building mobile keyboards and keyboard apps
 * building desktop keyboards

+For the "immediate start" group, the following should also be submitted:

+* realistic and sound project plan, containing at least:
+    * timetable with milestones and planned final delivery date
+    * clearly identified tasks for both the tenderer and the Divvun group
+    * a layout of how to test the deliverables, both functionality and GUI design

 ### Summary of the requirements table and other requirements